 For ERP, operating business process capabilities in handheld devices (mobile or iPad) is what is often referred to as postmodern ERP.
 This feature allows vendors to offer more fragmented and hence more relevant functionalities to its end-users.
 In other words: some users only require access to timesheets and expenses, while others need to make use of the financial system, project planning or reporting via Mobile or iPad.

 SapphireOne is an on-premises ERP software solution but it fits under the definition of Postmodern ERP.
 The Sapphire web pack solution allows for unlimited users to access certain parts of the live data file from any device with a browser.
 For example, iPhones, iPads, Android Smartphone’s & Tablets, along with your standard laptop or desktop.
 Sapphire and SapphireOne keep itself up to date with current standards and provide two major software releases per year.
 Sapphire and SapphireOne also supply on a weekly basis, version updates to download from our SapphireOne SFTP.
 Finally, SapphireOne has the ability to operate on the existing information architecture and can provide maximum security while giving the opportunity for real-time access to information.
 Read our blog about 10 Reasons why companies choose SapphireOne as their preferred Financial Management System.

-SapphireOne ERP Accounting solution is an industry leader in both functionality and features at an extremely affordable price.
+SapphireOne ERP, CRM, Business Accounting solution is an industry leader in both functionality and features at an extremely affordable price.
 View our pricing plans.
 Also Contact us to try a free live demo and to find out more about how SapphireOne can improve your business enterprise performance.